argiegaviola17/crypto_blades_fight_simulator/README.md

 This is chrome extension is my personal use only

-If you want to use it
+If you want to use it ,
-use at your own risk
+please use at your own risk
 im not responsible for your lost

 thank you